Guarantees and warranties for second-hand vehicles

-The authorised repairer should be less than 200km from your place of business.
+The authorised repairer should be less than 20km from your place of business.
 You can only use a more distant repairer if the buyer agrees to use them.

-If the vehicle is more than 200km from your place of business, you may choose to:
+If the vehicle is more than 200km from your place of business, you may choose to either:

 - pay delivery costs to use your preferred repairer.